 Why get certified?

-The FMS Certificate proves that your First Nation is living by its FAL.
-It shows your First Nation has put in place good finance practices for the long-term.
-Getting certified lets you:
+The FMS Certificate shows that your First Nation has put in place good finance practices for the long-term.
+Getting certified brings:

-- show community members, lenders, business partners, and others that your First Nation follows good governance and finance practices.
+- confidence to community members, lenders, business partners, and others that your First Nation runs its affairs well in a transparent and accountable way.

-- stay in good standing with the FNFA, which provides low-cost loans to First Nations in the same way as other governments in Canada.
+- good standing with the FNFA, which provides low-cost loans to First Nations in the same way as other governments in Canada.

 How it works